thumbiko/thumbiko/README.md

 ## 👨🏾‍💻 About Me
 I’m a **Cybersecurity Analyst** with hands-on experience in **vulnerability management**, **cloud security (AWS, Azure)**, and **security automation** using PowerShell and Python.
-Currently working as an **IT Service Desk Analyst at Atos**, where I strengthen enterprise endpoint security and support automation initiatives.

 Passionate about cybersecurity operations, SOC analysis, and building secure cloud architectures.